RagnarB83/ash/INSTALL-README.txt

     #If this is successful then the python-jl binary (installed by PyJulia) should be available.

+6. Compile Fortran library.
+When inside ash dir, compile the LJCoulombv1 code using either gfortran or ifort: f2py -c -m ljlib2 ljlib2.f90 --fcompiler=gfortran f2py -c -m ljlib2 ljlib2.f90 --fcompiler=intel

+    Rename the library file (something like LJCoulombv1.cpython-36m-x86_64-linux-gnu.so) to LJCoulombv1.so and move to lib dir.

-6. Make sure preferred QM packages are available:
+7. Make sure preferred QM packages are available:
-    - The path to ORCA needs to be in PATH and LD_LIBRARY_PATH of your shell.
+    - The path to ORCA needs to be in PATH and LD_LIBRARY_PATH of your shell and later your jobscript
-    - xTB needs to be in PATH
+    - xTB needs to be in PATH and later your jobscript.